-Have you ever imported data into Excel, from your credit card statement, or somewhere else, and had a problem formatting the dates?
+Have you ever imported data into Excel, from your credit card statement, or somewhere else, and found that Excel dates won’t change format?
 And, if you try to sort that column of dates, things end up in the wrong order.

 That happened to me this week, and here’s how I fixed the problem, using a built-in Excel tool.

 Dates As Text

 In the screen shot below, you can see the column of imported dates, which show the date and time.
 I didn’t want the times showing, but when I tried to format the column as Short Date, nothing happened – the dates stayed the same.